 - 2. One or more participants from each HUD rental assistance program served by the FSS program; and,

 - 3. Representatives from a variety of agencies and individuals, which include but are not limited to the following:

 - Workforce

-- o Banking Institutions Financial Literacy Education
+- Banking Institutions Financial Literacy Education

-- Education
+- o Education

-- Skills Training
+- o Skills Training

-- Small Business Development
+- o Small Business Development

 - Mental Health Care

-- Crisis Services
+- o Crisis Services

-- Childcare Services
+- o Childcare Services

-- Homeownership
+- o Homeownership

-- Legal Services
+- o Legal Services